Bacon Brothers (gangsters): The Trial of Jamie Bacon

 The trial for Jamie Bacon in connection with the Surrey Six case was delayed when it was revealed that Staff Sergeant Derek Brassington of the Surrey RCMP, who led the investigation into the Surrey Six case, had an affair with a key witness for the Crown, a model and a former girlfriend of Jamie Bacon.
 The woman is only known as "Jane Doe 1" due to a court order.
 "Jane Doe 1" was willing to testify that Jamie Bacon, who was her boyfriend at the time of the Surrey Six massacre, was involved in the massacre, which caused her to receive death threats.
 The affair became public when "Jane Doe 1" became pregnant with Brassington's child, and became angry that Brassington refused to leave his wife for her.
 The lawyers for Bacon sought to have the case dismissed, alleging perjury by the woman in question.
 Brassington was charged with obstruction of justice for his initial attempts to deny the affair to internal affairs detectives as were his superior, Inspector David Attew together with Constable Paul Johnson and Constable Danny Michaud, all of whom knew of the affair.
 The lawyers for Brassington claimed that his "inappropriate relationship" with a key witness was due to job stress, but that he did not counsel her to commit perjury against Bacon as the defense lawyers were claiming.
 However, the judges excluded the "Jane Doe 1" as a witness from the trial against Jamie, ruling that her relationship with Brassington meant there was a possibility of perjury, but refused to dismiss the charges as there was other evidence against Jamie besides for the statements of "Jane Doe 1".

 Justice Kathleen Ker who was overseeing the case ordered a stay in 2017 because of the police misconduct "contravened fundamental notions of justice and undermined the integrity of the justice system to the degree [the judge] could not permit the case to be tried."
 On December 1, 2017, Ker ordered a stay on the proceedings against Bacon because the way that Brassington and the other detectives handed the case.
-Ker stated she had serous concerns about "...the manner in which the police handled aspects of privileged and confidential information".
+Ker stated she had serious concerns about "...the manner in which the police handled aspects of privileged and confidential information".
 The Crown appealed, and the appeals court ruled that the case could continue.